-Cheltenham Festival betting is a great way of finding big price winners.
-Favourites do succeed in a number of the races although big-priced outsiders do triumph as well.
-Some of the more competitive races will start at 7/1 the field and whilst this hints at a hugely competitive event, it allows bigger priced winners to succeed.
+Cheltenham Festival betting is a great way to find big price winners.
+Favourites do succeed in a number of the races, although big-priced outsiders triumph as well.
+Some of the more competitive races will start at 7/1 the field and often allows bigger priced winners to succeed.

 All online bookmakers have their markets priced up months in advance and these odds will shift once a number of preparation races have been completed or a key participant at the top of the market is withdrawn by its trainer.

-Here at BettingTop10, we always advise UK bettors to shop around as during the build up to the Cheltenham Festival 2018, many of the top bookmakers are looking to attract new customers.
+Here at BettingTop10, we always advise UK bettors to shop around as, during the build up to the Cheltenham Festival 2019, many of the top bookmakers are looking to attract new customers.
 As a result, some horses which may ordinarily be priced at 3/1, could be boosted to 10/1 for all new sign-ups.
 There are also a range of free bets available across the four days.

 Day One – Champion Day

-Day One gets underway on the afternoon of Tuesday 13th March 2018 with the standout event the Champion Hurdle.
-BettingTop10 have a list of the top bookmakers who have already priced up this race which is Grade 1 event and is competed over the two miles.
-It is run on the old course at Cheltenham and previous winners include the imperious Hurricane Fly and impressive mare Annie Power.
+Day one gets underway on the afternoon of Tuesday, 12th March, 2019, with the standout event the Champion Hurdle.
+BettingTop10 have a list of the top bookmakers who have already priced up this race which is Grade 1 event and is run over two miles.
+It is staged on the Old Course at Cheltenham and previous winners include the imperious Hurricane Fly and reigning champion Buveur d’Air.

-There are always plenty of betting tips available for this contest and with four of the last seven renewals having been won by the favourite, it is often a race which favours the Cheltenham Festival betting public.
+There are always plenty of betting tips available for this contest.
+With five of the last eight renewals having been won by the favourite, it is often a race which favours the Cheltenham Festival betting public.
 Other races taking place on Champion Day include the Arkle, Ultima Handicap Steeple Chase and the Supreme Novices’ Hurdle which kicks it all off.

 Day Two – Ladies Day

-Wednesday 14th March 2018 sees day two (Ladies Day) of the Cheltenham Festival get underway and there are a number of key races including the Queen Mother Champion Chase and the Coral Cup.
-The former is a Grade 1 National Hunt Steeplechase and is also run over the two miles.
-Prior to his retirement, Sprinter Sacre dominated this race landing the £350,000 prize pot on a couple of occasions.
+Wednesday, 13th March, sees Ladies Day of the Cheltenham Festival get underway and there are a number of key races including the Queen Mother Champion Chase and Coral Cup.
+The former is a Grade 1 National Hunt Steeplechase and is also run over two miles.
+Prior to his retirement Sprinter Sacre dominated this race, landing the huge prize pot on a couple of occasions.

 This is always one of the more popular Cheltenham betting races with selections often included in accumulator or multiple bets.
-Other races on the second day include the RSA Steeple Chase and the Fred Winter Juvenile Handicap Hurdle Race.
-The Glenfarclas Cross Country Steeple Chase is the fifth race on the day and provides a real test of stamina for both the horse and riders.
+Other races on the second day include the RSA Steeplechase and Fred Winter Juvenile Handicap Hurdle Race.
+The Glenfarclas Cross Country Steeplechase is the fifth race on the day and provides a real test of stamina for both horse and riders.

 Day Three – St.Patrick’s Day

-Day three of the Cheltenham Festival is otherwise known as St.Patrick’s Day and it gets underway on Thursday 15th March 2018 with the Ryanair Chase attracting the most interest in the Cheltenham betting markets.
-This race is run on the new course over two miles and five furlongs and is one of the newest races to feature at the festival having only been in existence since 2005.
-Jockey Ruby Walsh has had a huge amount of success in this contest and in 2017, he became the first rider to win the race on four different occasions.
+Day three of the Cheltenham Festival is otherwise known as St.Patrick’s Day and it gets underway on Thursday, 14th March, with the Ryanair Chase attracting the most interest in the Cheltenham betting markets.
+This race is run on the new course over two miles and five furlongs and is one of the newest races to feature at the Festival, having only been in existence since 2005.
+Jockey Ruby Walsh has had a huge amount of success in this contest.
+In 2017 he became the first rider to win the race on four different occasions.

 Day Four – Gold Cup Day

-There are plenty of UK races which will provide clues for those who are looking to place a Cheltenham Festival bet but few are as significant as Cheltenham Trials Day which takes place on the 27th January 2018.
-Not only do racegoers and viewers get to see some top class contests but many festival runners will also take to the left-handed track ahead of the March extravaganza.
+There are plenty of UK races which will provide clues for those who are looking to place a Festival bet, but few are as significant as Cheltenham Trials Day which takes place on 26th January.
+Not only do racegoers and viewers get to see some top class contests, but many Festival runners will also take to the left-handed track ahead of the March extravaganza.